PakDLiu/APIServerExercies/README.md

 ### PUT /metadata

-**NOTE:** This endpoint doesn't really follow the REST guidelines; it is here just for convenience.

 Creates a metadata entry.
 If `id` is not provided in the payload, a random one will be generated.

+**NOTE:** This endpoint doesn't really follow the REST guidelines.
+It is here just for convenience.

 Sample request:
 ```